apache/qpid-proton/proton-c/bindings/cpp/README.md

 Bugs
 - Error handling:
   - examples exit silently on broker exit/not running, core on no-such-queue (e.g. with qpidd)
-  - TODO/FIXME notes in code.
-- const correctness: consistent use of const where semantically appropriate in C++ APIs.

 Features
 - SASL/SSL support with interop tests.